porla/docs/docs/api/methods/torrents_list.md

       // a seed or finished, this is -1.
       "queue_position": 9,

+      // the current ratio of the torrent. this is calculated by doing
+      // all_time_upload / all_time_download
+      "ratio": 0.543,

       // the path to the directory where this torrent's files are stored.
       "save_path": "/dl/my-stuff",

+      // the number of seconds this torrent had _all_ files and pieces downloaded
+      // and available to other peers.
+      "seeding_duration": 67,

       // the total number of bytes the torrent-file represents.
 Note that this
       // is the number of pieces times the piece size (modulo the last piece